 This site contains affiliate links.
 As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

-Why Do Stylists Use Foil When Highlighting Hair?
+Why Do Stylists Use Foil For Highlights?

 One of the most common ways to get highlights is with the foiling technique.

-This is a process that involves sectioning your hair, dyeing it, and then wrapping it in individual foil strips.
+This is a process that involves sectioning your hair, dyeing it and then wrapping it in individual foil strips.

 That makes it easier to organize your hair sections while you work on them.